evcoats/esn-working-memory/README.md

 [ESN_WM.py](ESN_WM.py) has the RNN cell implementation, specifically, within the custom "call" function

 [ESN_WM-usage.py](ESN_WM-usage.py) has a couple of basic tests, based on switching sin functions to negative by remembering certain inputs

+In the future, hoping to redo the implementation and tests from the paper